amayra/dingleberry-os/README.rst

 system concepts, for example microkernel vs. something else, or concrete stuff, like how to design the filesystem interface.
 Or you can focus on accessing various hardware and implementing drivers.

+Note that in academic context it's called "OS research".
+The main difference is that they're paid for it.

 There are also parts of OSDEV you can skip over, like implementing a libc.
 Most people will probably not implement a compiler or language, and just use